judka-uriel/uriel-book/uriel_en.md

 Litvaks received their name *Mitnagdim* when the *Hasidim* separated from them.
 Later, by the same principle, during the Haskalah, the *Orthodoxes* received their current name in opposition to the *Maskilim*.
-Recently the name *Haredim* appeared after the formation of the *Religious Zionist* movement, as well as *Hardal* and *Modernists*, etc.
+Recently the name *Haredim* appeared after the formation of the *Religious Zionist* denomination, as well as *Hardal* and *Modernists*, etc.

 Unlike the Sadducees, the Perushim regarded the development of oral traditions